Proton therapy for gastrointestinal tumours

 Reference Center

-The Clínica Universidad de Navarra is an international reference center in the diagnosis and treatment of cancer, and has one of the best hepatopancreaticobiliary surgery teams in the world.
+The Clínica Universidad de Navarra is an international reference center in the diagnosis and treatment of cancer, offering patients and their families access to an interdisciplinary approach to esophageal cancer.

 A unique concept